Art and Design

 - encourages children to use subject specific vocabulary

-- allows time for partner talk in order to stimulate and develop a curiosity
+- allows time for partner talk in order to stimulate and develop curiosity

 - challenges children to stretch themselves and take risks in their creativity